Highsnobiety

 Double Tap to Zoom

-To mark its 50th anniversary, Giorgio Armani is opening the vaults with Armani/Archivio, a digital archive that digs through the storied legacy of a master tailor.
+As proof, and to mark its 50th anniversary, Giorgio Armani is opening the vaults to Armani/Archivio, a digital archive that digs through the house's half-century of excellence.

 This is a digital treasure trove of archival grails, and there's much to explore.

-Unveiled at the Venice Film Festival, the platform charts five decades of Armani’s soft-power vision through digitized looks, sketches, campaigns, and ephemera.
+Unveiled at the Venice Film Festival, Armani's new platform charts five decades of soft-power vision through digitized looks, sketches, campaigns, and ephemera.

-The first release spotlights 57 pieces, many of them red-carpet staples.
-It’s a rare public peek at a brand that usually keeps its archive sealed for insiders, and it lands just as vintage Armani’s allure is bigger than ever.
+The first release also spotlights 57 individual garments, many of them red-carpet staples.
+It’s a rare public peek at a brand that usually keeps its archive sealed except for insiders.
+And it lands just as vintage Armani’s allure is bigger than ever.

 Your Highsnobiety privacy settings have blocked this Instagram post.